whiteheaddmark/Observatory-Databases/architecture.md

 - The interface and supporting infrastructure will be created and maintained by DMS.
 - The interface and supporting infrastructure must provide remote access to NRAO and non-NRAO data sources.
 - The interface must support access to versioned data sources.
-- Access to the interface must support identity and access management (IAM) best practices.
+- Access mechanisms to the interface must support identity and access management (IAM) best practices and utlized DMS IAM technologies.
 - The interface must support JSON-formatted responses.
 - The system is not required to support "Big Data"-scale volumes or velocities.
 - The infrastructure must support standard reliability mechanisms to provide and maintain reliable access to data sources.